Q: Where are the two trees?

 Meggy leves is sour-cream based and is served cold as an appetizer or dessert.
 It can be made from commercially available frozen cherries, but our experience is that it simply is not measure up to using fresh cherries.
 Sour cherry season is late June.
 Look for the soup then.

 Peppermills come in many shapes and sizes.
 Over the years, I have used many peppermills, both at home and in the restaurant.
-My favorite is the Unicorn Magnum.
+My favorite is made by Unicorn.
 I would put one on every table, but experience has taught me that I would be replacing them frequently.
 Instead, we use the Unicorn Pepperstick, which is designed for restaurant use.